fsprojects/FSharp.Azure.Storage/Readme.md

 Building
 --------
 Run `build.cmd` or `build.sh` to restore the required dependencies using Paket and then build and run tests using FAKE.
 You can also build in Visual Studio.

-In order to run integration tests against the Storage Emulator, pass the `-ef RunEmulatorTests` arguments to the build script.
-To run integration tests against a real storage account, set the `FSHARP_AZURE_STORAGE_CONNECTION_STRING` environment variable to a Azure Storage account connection string, then pass the `-ef RunRemoteTests` arguments to the build script.
+By default, the tests run against the Azure Storage Emulator.
+However, you can run them against any storage account by setting the `FSHARP_AZURE_STORAGE_CONNECTION_STRING` environment variable to an Azure Storage account connection string before running the tests.

 **AppVeyor (Windows)**
 [![AppVeyor Build status](https://ci.appveyor.com/api/projects/status/ssbhpme5jromcbmo?svg=true)](https://ci.appveyor.com/project/daniel-chambers/fsharp-azure-storage)